rkapl123/DBAddin/docs/DBFuncs.md

 5. Setting the Query of a ListObject (new since Excel 2007) or a PivotTable to a defined query using `DBSetQuery`
     This requires an existing object (e.g. a DataList created from a DB query/connection or a pivot table) and sets the target's queryobject to the desired one.

-Three of those user-defined functions (`DBListFetch`, `DBRowFetch` and `DBMakeControl`) insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).
+Four of those user-defined functions (`DBListFetch`, `DBRowFetch`, `DBSetQuery` and `DBMakeControl`) insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).

 Additionally, some helper functions are available:

 *   `chainCells`, which concatenates the values in the given range together by using "," as separator, thus making the creation of the select field clause easier.
 *   `concatCells` simply concatenating cells (making the "&" operator obsolete)
+*   `concatCellsText` above Function using the Text property of the cells, therefore getting the displayed values.
+*   `concatCellsSep` concatenating cells with given separator.
+*   `concatCellsSepText` above Function using the Text property of the cells, therefore getting the displayed values.
 *   `DBString`, building a quoted string from an open ended parameter list given in the argument.
 This can also be used to easily build wildcards into the String.
 *   `DBinClause`, building an SQL in clause from an open ended parameter list given in the argument.
 *   `DBDate`, building a quoted Date string (format YYYYMMDD) from the date value given in the argument.

-There is also a supporting tool available for building queries and placing them into the functions (based on MS-Query) and a "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)
+There is also a "jump" feature that allows to move the focus from the DB function's cell to the data area and from the data area back to the DB function's cell (useful in complex workbooks with lots of remote (not on same-sheet) target ranges)

 ### Using the Functions